Orange-Cyberdefense/cme-wmi/README.md

 Remote WMI access must be configured on the target.
 No SMB services are needed.
 CrackMapExec's HTTP server is not used.
 All command output is obtained exclusively using the WMI access, through storage in the WMI repository.

-Currently only tested for the Mimikatz module.
+Currently only tested with CrackMapExec's Mimikatz module.

 ## Usage